 Bakers Waste provides Leicester Racecourse with additional waste disposal and recycling services for almost all events.
 This will ensure Leicester Racecourse, Bakers Waste and third-party suppliers honour the environmental strategy laid out by Leicester Racecourse.

 It is vital to note that this is only the initial stages of an environmental strategy and something that will continuously be looked at, added to and enhanced throughout the working relationship.

-Rob outlines plans for the near future by sharing that environmental signage is set to go up in the grand stand café and surrounding venues such as The Kube and the betting bar in The Grand Stand and backs this up by saying “Bakers Waste are a local figure that have grown to great heights whilst maintaining the not-so-corporate family feel.
+Rob outlines plans for the near future by sharing that environmental signage is set to go up in the grandstand café and surrounding venues such as The Kube and the betting bar in The Grand Stand and backs this up by saying “Bakers Waste are a local figure that has grown to great heights whilst maintaining the not-so-corporate family feel.
 It is great to work together and have the ability to make local decisions which ultimately aim to provide the Leicestershire community with the recycling rates that must be achieved”.